Our International Board of Trustees

 Lynda Gould – Trustee/CEO (UK)

-Lynda is an experienced nurse, manager and leader with a career spanning nearly 40 years in the English health service (NHS).
+Our CEO and co-founder, Lynda, is an experienced nurse, manager and leader with a career spanning nearly 40 years in the English health service (NHS).
 Lynda started to work in Chinese orphanages in 1994, and in 2004 she took early retirement from the NHS to dedicate her time to abandoned, dying children in China.

 Lynda lived in China from 2006 to 2013 developing palliative care services for children and their families.
 In 2010 she co-founded the Butterfly Children’s Hospices; a hospice and pioneering community outreach response dedicated to providing palliative care in Changsha and Nanjing.